Clark County District Court Exhibit Requirements

 Clark County District Court Exhibit FAQs

-How do I mark exhibits for Clark County District Court?
+How do plaintiffs and defendants mark exhibits differently at Clark County District Court?

-At Clark County District Court, plaintiffs typically use Plaintiff's Exhibit 1, 2, 3... while defendants use Defendant's Exhibit A, B, C....
-The primary rule governing exhibits is NRCP 16 / Clark County Local Rules.
-Always verify with the specific judge's standing orders.
+Plaintiffs typically use Plaintiff's Exhibit 1, 2, 3... while defendants use Defendant's Exhibit A, B, C..., under NRCP 16 / Clark County Local Rules.
+Individual departments can vary this convention, so confirm with the assigned judge's standing orders before trial.

-The maximum file size for e-filing at Clark County District Court is 25 MB.
-Files should be in PDF format for best compatibility.
+Clark County District Court files through Odyssey File & Serve, capped at 25 MB per document.
+Documents should be submitted in PDF format for best compatibility.

-Does ExhibitPrep work for Clark County District Court?
+Does ExhibitPrep produce exhibits that comply with Clark County District Court requirements?

 Related